Wellesley Hills Campus / Enrollment Center, 1st Floor / 781-239-2550

 Under the Massachusetts General Laws, Chapter 151C, any student who cannot attend classes or take an exam, study, or fulfill work requirements on a particular day due to his or her religious beliefs shall be excused from such a scheduled obligation.
 Students must be provided with an opportunity for make-up as long as it does not create an unreasonable burden upon the institution.

 At each semester’s end, MassBay reviews student academic performance.
 The College requires students to complete each semester with a minimum cumulative GPA of 2.000.
 Students who fail to meet the minimum GPA are subject to probation or dismissal.
 Grades in pre-college-level courses are not included in calculating the GPA or in the calculation of credits toward graduation.

-To be eligible for the Dean’s List, students must be full-time, enrolled in least 12 credits of college-level courses, in good standing with the College, maintain a 3.500 term GPA or higher, and have no course grade lower than 2.000 at the end of an academic semester.
+To be eligible for the Dean’s List, students must be enrolled in least 6 credits of college-level courses, in good standing with the College, maintain a 3.500 term GPA or higher, and have no course grade lower than 2.000 at the end of an academic semester.
 Only college-level course credits and grades are used to compute the term GPA for the Dean’s List.
-If a student has any incompletes for the semester, even if he/she eventually completes them, he/she will not be eligible.
+If a student has any incompletes for the semester, even if the student eventually completes them, the student will not be eligible.
 Dean’s List eligibility is not retroactive.

 Active Military Duty